GRCS Board Information

 Did you know, that according the Christian Science Monitor (February 15, 1994), that the number of lawyers in the US is 40% more than we really need?
 Furthermore, each of these excess lawyers contributes to a $1,000,000 drain on our country’s GDP (resulting in 100s of billions of dollars in negative GDP).
 Maybe, we should produce more teachers, doctors, engineers and artists…

-Board Meeting Minutes from 11-16-2021 will be posted following approval at the next board meeting scheduled in February 2022.
+Board Meeting Minutes are posted following approval at the next scheduled board meeting.

 Board Open Meetings Act Training